ryan-mcclue/musings/notes.md

 ieee 802.11 group for WANs (wifi - high data rate), 802.15 for WPANs; 802.15.1 (bluetooth - le variant - heavily used in audio), 802.15.4 low data rate (zigbee implements this standard)
 -------------------------------------------------------------------

+# Modern Software is Slow
+People think that it's slow, but it won't crash (because of interpreter) Performance is critical in getting people excited about what you do, e.g. windows ce was laggy, iphone performant but less features changes the market low latency is more desirable, even if less features editors for games like building scaffolding; not shipped with game noise is randomness. white noise is complete randomness. blue noise (harder to generate) is randomness with limitations on how close together points can be (more uniform) not really optimisation, just code change to generate a better distribution receptors on retina are arranged in blue noise, so the eye as to less anti-aliasing

+count number of math ops in function and control flow logic that is evaluated branches can get problematic if they're unpredictable

+inspecting measurements of microarchitecture consider latency and throughtput (how much does it cost to start again) so, FMUL may have latency of 11, however throughput of 0.5, so can start 2 every cycle (cpus these days are incredibly overlapped)

+however, these numbers are all assuming the data is in the chip. it's just as important to see how long it takes to get data to the chip. look at cache parameters for microarchitecture; how many cycles to get from l1 cache, l2 cache, etc. when get to main memory potentially hundreds of cycles bandwidth of L1 cache say is 80 bytes/cycle, so can get 20 floats per cycle (however, based on size of L1 cache, not really sustainable for large data)

+(could just shortcut this and just see if flops is recorded for our chip)

+so, using these rough numbers we should be able to look at an algorithm (and dissect what operations it's performing, like FMULs), know how much data it's taking, and give a rough estimate as to how long it could optimally take (will never hit optimal however) IT'S CRITICAL TO KNOW HOW FAST SOMETHING SHOULD RUN

+REASONS SOFTWARE IS SLOW:
+1. No back-of-envelope calculations
+2. Reusing code (20LOC is a lot; use things that do what you want to do, but not in the way you want them to be done; often piling up code that is ill-fitting to what the task was, e.g. we know this isn't a regular ray cast, it's a ray cast that is always looking down)
+3. When writing, thinking of goals ancillary to task (not many places taught how to actually write code; all high level abstractions about clean code there are thinking about templates/classes etc. not just what does the computer actually have to do to do this task?)
+(there is no metric for clean code; it's just some fictional thing people made up)

+WHENEVER UNDERSTANDING CODE EXAMPLES:
+1. COMPILE AND STEP INTO (NOT OVER) IN DEBUGGER AND MAKE HIGH LEVEL STEPS PERFORMED look at these steps for duplicated/unecessary work (may pollute cache). could we gather things up in a prepass, i.e. outside of loop? if allocating memory each cycle that's game over for performance. do we actually have to perform the same action to get the same result, e.g. a full raycast is not necessary, just segment on grid
+O(n·m) is multiplicative, not linear O(n)

 # Modern Program Woes
 STM32CubeMX (this justs generates code, IDE is full fledged) to download, must get link with email Once installed, a series of pop-up menus just keep appearing spontaneously as it has to download more to satisfy a simple create project